loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_1.md

 ![Test project created](./resources/test_project_created.png)

-> You solution should now have two projects; the episerver project and the test project.
+> Your solution should now have two projects: the episerver project and the test project.

 ### Add a project reference to the Episerver project

-In order to test the code in the Episerver project you will need to add a project reference for it in the test project.
+To test the code in the Episerver project you will need to add a project reference for it in the test project.
 You will also need to add the same version of the following nuget packages.

 - EPiServer.CMS
 - EPiServer.CMS.AspNet